 A family-values man named Jerry Blake marries widows and divorcées with children in search of the perfect family.
 As soon as his new family members show signs of being human and not robots who will march unquestioningly to his tune, his dreams of domestic bliss begin to crumble, and he kills them.
 Then he alters his appearance, assumes a new identity, and skips to another town to begin the deadly ritual all over again.
 He marries Susan Maine, who sees him as the ideal surrogate father for her teenage daughter Stephanie, and he is soon up to his old tricks when she proves to be too much of a troublesome teen to handle.
 Written by

 Joseph Ruben was initially reluctant to direct the picture because he didn't want to make another run-of-the-mill slasher movie.
 See more »

-This is one of the best thrillers to emerge from the 1980's.
-It's got assured direction from Joseph Reuben.
+This is one of the best thrillers to emerge from the 1980s.
+It has assured direction from Joseph Reuben.
 An excellent script by Donald E. Westlake.And an absolutely mesmerizing performance from Terry O'Quinn, who invests his character with enough repressed fury to make most screen psychos look like Mr Rogers.